 It’s important to note there are two things you need to consider to make this work.
-The first is thing you have to make sure the vanity itself is high quality (or it won’t stand up to day-to-day wear).
-Secondly, the space has to be conducive to a freestanding vanity (this means they don’t go wall to wall but that there is a 3” to 6” space between the end of the vanity and the side walls).
+The first thing you have to make sure the vanity itself is high quality (or it won’t stand up to day-to-day wear).
+Secondly, the space has to be conducive to a freestanding vanity (this means they don’t go wall to wall but that there is a 3″ to 6″ space between the end of the vanity and the side walls).

 But now, the really new and exciting stuff we saw in Vegas!

 In another Penthouse in Las Vegas, we toured the master bathroom, which was very modern and the vanities completely unique.
 Two individual vanities with integrated sinks had been made from Dekton.
-This is a sheet material that is composed from porcelain, quartz and glass.
+This is a sheet material that is composed of porcelain, quartz, and glass.
 It is low gloss and very durable.
 This looked so unique without taking up massive amounts of space.

 It’s time to bust out in the bathroom!
 Forget the ordinary and have a little fun in the washroom… after all, it’s the one place that you can privately enjoy your cabinet creation!